Preimplantation Genetics/Embryo Screening

 - Egg Retrieval: Once a cohort of mature eggs develops, the woman is sedated with intravenous medications, and her eggs are harvested through a process similar to drawing blood.

 - Insemination and culture: An embryologist finds the mature eggs in the harvested fluid and introduces them to sperm either by culturing sperm and eggs together or by inserting one sperm into each mature egg through a process called ICSI.
 The fertilized eggs are then kept in an incubator for 5-6 days when they develop into blastocysts.

 - Preimplantation Genetic Screening: The blastocyst is the last stage of embryo development before embryos attach to the uterine lining.
 The blastocyst is an ideal stage of development for genetic testing because the embryologist can see the trophoblast cells (future placenta) and the inner cell mass (future baby).
 Knowing that the genetics of the placenta and inner cell mass should be the same, a small sample of the cells can be removed from the future placenta without harming the future baby.

 - Embryo Transfer: After 5-6 days in culture, the fertilized eggs are placed into the womb or vitrified (frozen) for later transfer.

 Screening for Genetic Defects

-Atlantic Reproductive Medicine Specialists offers preimplantation genetic testing to screen for aneuploidy (mistakes in cell division that are not compatible with life) or known genetic diseases that are present in a family.
+Atlantic Reproductive Medicine offers preimplantation genetic testing to screen for aneuploidy (mistakes in cell division that are not compatible with life) or known genetic diseases that are present in a family.
 This testing increases the probability of having a successful pregnancy and a healthy baby.

 How Our Lab Screens for Genetic Defects in Embryos